In this article, we'll cover:

 How does a PBX system work?

 Different PBX systems work in different ways.
 For example, traditional PBX systems will use the old copper telephone landlines to connect inbound and outbound calls.
 In contrast, more modern systems may use VoIP telephony (voice over IP) or digital lines combined with the analogue lines.
-With a traditional or analogue PBX phone system, copper phone lines are used to connect to the on-premises phone system, connecting to the PBX box within the office or business site.
+With a traditional or analogue PBX phone system, copper phone lines connect to the on-premises phone system, connecting to the PBX box within the office or business site.
 The PBX box then uses telephony switches to enable incoming calls to be directed to phones within the premises.
-Each phone within the premises will also be able to connect to several outside lines (or trunk lines) via that PBX box too.
+Each phone within the premises will also connect to several outside lines (or trunk lines) via that PBX box.

 An IP PBX system makes use of digital phone signals as opposed to analogue landlines.
 Updating to an IP phone means businesses can benefit from some more intuitive functions.
 While traditional PBX systems only have a certain number of internal extensions and outside trunk lines, with an IP business communications system, users can benefit from almost unlimited access in terms of adding extensions and trunks, making it a smarter choice for businesses looking for flexibility and scalability.